Charte-dot/The-Tipsy-Tiger-cg/README.md

 ![](documentation/User-story-ss/ss-recipes-page.png)
 *Cocktail page*

 * A filter for the skill level and alcohol base above the cocktail page enables users to filter the cocktails to a skill level of choice and a choice of alcohol based cocktail.
+Clickable icon to submit the filter choices.

 ![](documentation/User-story-ss/skill-ss.png)
 *Skill Filter*